KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/slow.md

   * Additional slow per level: 5%
   * Slow at max level: 75%

-After evolving, the slow tower will deal area of effect (AoE) slow and damage on impact.
+At level 8, the slow tower will deal area of effect (AoE) slow and damage on impact.
 Damage is spread evenly among the number of enemies hit.

 # Base Stats Before Power Up